World renowned as idyllic beach escapes, these two Indian Ocean islands are quite distinct: here's how to choose between them.

-The Seychelles exceeds its reputation with some of the world's best beaches and resorts that pamper like no other place on earth.
+The Seychelles exceeds its reputation with some of the world's best beaches and resorts that pamper like no other place on Earth.
 With fewer visitors, smaller hotels and more islands to disperse those visitors, there's a great sense of seclusion here.
-In addition, most motorised sports are prohibited so there's very little to interrupt that profound sense of tranquility.
+In addition, most motorised sports are prohibited so there's very little to interrupt that profound sense of tranquillity.

 2. Colourful villages and coconut plantations